 ```

-Another use case are `` or `` tags with or without nested `` tags.
-You might want to block them so that a visitors IP address is not send to a third party server without a consent.
+Another use case: `` or `` tags (with or without nested `` tags).
+You may want to block them so a visitor's IP address isn't sent to a third-party server before consent.

 ```